duneanalytics/docs/data-tables/data-tables/nft.trading.md

 There can also be trades in which a single trade transaction contains multiple Items.
 Each of these Items is uniquely identified through a combination of `nft_contract_address` and `token_id`.
 Unfortunately, in these trades there is not a clear way to determine a corresponding `usd_amount` for each of the items.
 A possible workaround is to divide the number of items by the payment made for the bundle, but this logic very quickly falls apart when Items that are not one in kind/value get sold in a bundle.
 We recommend removing bundle transfers from the dataset that you are working with since it can heavily influence the results in either direction. &#x20;

-Because a single trade transaction can consist of the transfer of multiple NFTs, we use Postgres [arrays](https://www.postgresql.org/docs/current/functions-array.html) to include ERC721 and ERC1155 `transfer` data:
+Because a single trade transaction can consist of the transfer of multiple NFTs, we use Postgres [arrays](https://www.postgresql.org/docs/current/functions-array.html) to include ERC721 and ERC1155 `transfer` data :

 * `nft_token_ids_array`
 * `senders_array`